 Cheryl and her husband Alan, who married in 2006, live on the Southside.
 When she is not working or performing, Cheryl enjoys photography, swimming, looking for shark’s teeth at the beach, snow skiing out West and traveling the world.

 Trombone is actually Cheryl’s 3rd instrument.
 She started piano lessons in 1st grade, violin in 4th grade and trombone in 7th grade.
 Cheryl says she stayed with the trombone because it is the most fun to play.
-She also likes being the only female in the section.

 Her first experience conducting was when her high school band director let her direct the concert band her senior year.
 She feels it is an honor to be able to conduct the CCCB and is grateful for the opportunity to do what she loves in life.